benjymous/annotations/sandman/sandman.28.md

   We saw this book shelved in Lucien's library in [Sandman #22](sandman.22.md).
 Others more familiar with Chesterton than I have said that the quote is typically Chestertonian, although it does not seem to be closer to the corresponding work, _The Man Who Was Thursday_, than it does to the rest of the Chesterton oeuvre.

+  As seems to be a common theme, this arc ends back where it started, in [Destiny's Garden](sandman.21.md)

 ## Credits

 - Originally collated and edited by Greg Morrow.